Hghrv/GDPR-Obfuscator/README.md

       Moto  for mock-testing / secret-manager

-      Make for automated deployment of the project
+      Make for automated project setup

 ## How to use

-    The setup process follows 5 main steps:
+    The setup process follows 5 required steps in the order listed below.
+Instructions for each step are detailed in the next section 'Installation and Configuration'.
+Please read all instructions carefully.

     step 1: Clone the current repository / Create and activate virtual environment / Export PYTHONPATH environment variable as the current working directory

     Step 2: Install AWS_cli 1.42.40 and configure AWS credentials

-    Step 3: Install project requirements specified in requirements.txt
+    Step 3: Install project requirements as specified in requirements.txt

     Step 4: At this point you should be able to run pytest with all 30 tests passing succesfully